bobbyta74/gomoku/README.md

 # gomoku
-Why did you do this to me Mr Cressey
+Why did you do this to me mr cressey